ngokhoa1202/cs-note/programming/javascript/angular/Angular commands.md

 ng c g <component>
 ```

-- Angular will automatically genenerate the four files:
+- Angular will automatically generate the four files:
 	- `.component.ts` for the main logic.
 	- `.spec.ts` for unit testing.
 	- `.html` for the HTML template.